Complete $L_\infty$-algebras and their homotopy theory: Categories of fibrant objects

-respectively. \end{proposition} \begin{proof} Let $f \maps X \weq Y$ be a weak equivalence.
+which induce equivalences $gf \heq \id_X$, and $fg \heq \id_Y$, respectively. \end{proposition} \begin{proof} Let $f \maps X \weq Y$ be a weak equivalence.
 Note that Prop.\ \ref{prop:bifib-htpy} implies that it is sufficient to exhibit a two-sided homotopy inverse to $f$ using any path objects.
 Choose a factorization $f=p_f \jm_f$ as constructed in Sec.\ \ref{sec:factor}.
 As discussed in Remark \ref{rmk:span}, we have a span of acyclic fibrations of the form